nick-jones/rift/README.md

 ## About

-Rift parses Thrift IDL into an simple abstract syntax tree.
+Rift parses Thrift IDL into a simple abstract syntax tree.
 It uses [Rexical](https://github.com/tenderlove/rexical) for lexing, and [Racc](https://github.com/tenderlove/racc) for parsing.
 The Thrift IDL grammar is largely supported;
 constructs tagged as deprecated within the Thrift project are not permitted.
 Also, text from doc comments are not currently represented in the tree.